Keywords research and SEO are great ways to bring more traffic to your website and help people find your business online.

-Keyword stuffing is adding as many key phrases as possible that may mislead people searching your keywords.
+Keyword stuffing is adding as many key phrases as possible that may mislead people who search for keywords.
 It will result in the wrong customers coming to your business online.

 Keyword stuffing is generally not an acceptable practice in the digital marketing world.
 Like most digital marketing principles, less is more, and quality always beats quantity.
-Make sure to include relevant keywords into your content in a natural way.
+Make sure to include relevant keywords in your content in a natural way.
 Pay attention to keyword density using WordPress SEO plugins such as Yoast SEO or Rank Math.
-Avoid stuffing your content with keywords and constantly repeating them, even if they are great keywords.
+Avoid stuffing your content with keywords everywhere and constantly repeating them, even if they are great descriptors.

 Do your own keyword research, use the right keywords, and don’t overuse your keywords.
 Do these things and you’ll be on your way to becoming an SEO expert!

 - 2023 WordPress Maintenance: Critical Issues in Security and Performance - December 4, 2023

 - Why Maintenance Matters: How WordPress 6.4 and cURL Broke Sites - November 9, 2023